-Ameropa Chamber Music Festival and Courses
+Ameropa Solo and Chamber Music Festival and Courses

 Ameropa is unique music project which takes place in Prague, Czech Republic, every year.
 A classical music festival and summer school in one, Ameropa offers music students, as well as professional and amateur musicians, the opportunity to study and perform chamber music at some of the most attractive concert locations in the Czech capital.

 The artistic director and founder of Ameropa Vadim Mazo describes the origins of the Ameropa: “I was lucky to be here in the early nineties and I felt very strongly that this is the place where music is the part of communication – a language for people from different countries, especially between Americans and Europeans.
 After a while we started to cooperate seriously with my colleagues from the Czech Republic and established the name ‘Ameropa’ which expresses a musical bridge between Americans and Europeans.”

 During past 25 years Ameropa hosted more than a thousand participants of 35 nationalities from 15 countries.
 Strings, wood winds and horn, harp, piano and also vocalists perform during three weeks in prestigious concert halls in Prague and other cities.
 Very special atmosphere of friendship and communication attracts musicians of all ages from all over the world.

 The main purpose of Ameropa remains to gain wide knowledge about global and regional musical cultural traditions and to develop these traditions, to provide information to the professional and lay public, and to develop contacts (build “musical bridges”) between artists and supporters of chamber music, and between professional and amateur musicians and music lovers, regardless of their age, profession and nationality.
 This objective shall be achieved through organizing and supporting educational programs and projects concerned with playing and teaching music, particularly chamber playing, under direction of top artists, and through organizing concerts, festivals, seminars, lectures and workshops.